Changissnz/nu_merchant_principal/README.md

 growth process.
-Maintenance as half-measures of the potential refers to A's cutting actions, and the maximum cutting power (potential) of A is measured by its capability to cut the branches $B$ and the root $R$ of Agent T. A hierarchical demand-flow is what the Game of Tree-Trimming relies on.
+Maintenance as half-measures of the potential refers to A's cutting actions, and the maximum cutting power (potential) of A is measured by its capability to cut the leaves $L$ and fruit $U$, branches $B$, and the root $R$ of Agent T.

+A hierarchical demand-flow is what the Game of Tree-Trimming relies on.
 Agent T's one action of its growth process is ascribed to the realm of "natural activity".
 The unidirectional source of influence for Agent A's cutting actions is from Agent B's convolutional decision-making process, that which involves contributions from Agent C.

 ![image info](./images/gtt_flow_diagram.PNG)